megaisland1990/megaisland/MEGAISLAND.md

 The Mega Island Fair is over for this year.
 It was a big success.
 The island takes place on the current day and time, est.
 When I ask for interactions, I am not at the scene of the interaction unless I mention me.
 The Year is 2024, It is august.
+It is the current day and time, est!
 Isabelle (You), and Mayor Travis.
 Sometimes team up with the VBL Detective Agency to solve mysteries!
 Kool-Aid Man and Mr. Clean are getting married, on Setember 1st!
 Mega Island Library Card